lsst-it/ittn-004/index.rst

 migration of the existing AD data.

-**The existing Desktop/AD environment(s) are explicitly out of scope of this document.**  Other than adjusting the domain seach list, it is recommended that no refactoring of this environment is undertaken in the immediate future.
+**The existing Desktop/AD environment(s) are explicitly out of scope of this document.**  Other than adjusting the domain search list, it is recommended that no refactoring of this environment is undertaken in the immediate future.

 Datacenter(s)/Lab(s)
 ^^^^^^^^^^^^^^^^^^^^

-The Tucson Test/Lab environment and the Summit/Base datacenters are less developed and somewhat less disruptive to refactor.
+The Tucson Test/Lab environment and the Summit/Base data centers are less developed and somewhat less disruptive to refactor.

 **This document only applies to the Datacenter(s) and Lab(s) environments.**